Statistical data sets - Metadata

 estimates of inflows of goods which enter the economy without being registered

-cent of the officially reported totals in 2011; and, on the export side, for
+cent of the officially reported totals in 2013.

 flows between the European Union member States include trade associated with